al6x/nim/keep/readme.md

 # Features

+- Invisible and smart, same as `echo "Hello World"`.
 - It's a rendering and search engine, any data following doc and blocks structure could be rendered and searched.
 - Extensible, different spaces, docs, blocks, actions
 - Integrates other tools and data